vrpT14s/medulla/docs/design.md

 }
 ```

-### Node Access Pattern
+### Node Steps

 > Notes for AI: Carefully decide whether to use Batch/Async Node/Flow.

 1. First Node
-  - **Purpose**: Provide a short explanation of the node's function
+  - *Purpose*: Provide a short explanation of the node’s function
-  - **Design**: Decide between Regular, Batch, or Async
+  - *Type*: Decide between Regular, Batch, or Async
-  - **Access Pattern**:
+  - *Steps*:
-    - prep: Read "key" from the shared store
+    - *prep*: Read "key" from the shared store
-    - exec: Call utility function
+    - *exec*: Call the utility function
-    - post: Write "key" to the shared store
+    - *post*: Write "key" to the shared store

 2. Second Node
   ...